-Each team has to pay £25 per lane to secure a place.
-Full deposit will be refunded to teams after participation in the Swimathon 2020.
+Generally each team pays, up front, £25 per lane to secure a place.
+The full deposit will be refunded to teams after participation in the Swimathon 2020.
 Deposits are non-refundable for all cancellations made after Sunday, 8th May 2022 and for non-participating teams.
 The organiser may, depending on circumstances, waiver this requirement.

 What about Risk Assessment and Safeguarding at this event?

 Purley Rotary has been organising the Swimathon since 1988.
 A thorough Risk Assessment is done for this event by the club.
 A copy of Purley Rotary's Risk Assessment will be uploaded on the table below in due course for participating Teams to access.
 Key Volunteers and key point Volunteers are DBS check and hold DBS (enhanced) certificates.

 Does Purley Rotary have adequate insurance to cover incidents and accidents at this event?

 Yes, Purley Rotary has adequate Public Liability Insurance for the Swimathon 2020 and all other events.
 We are covered further by Purley Leisure Centre’s insurance.
 A copy of Purley Rotary's insurance certificate (valid from 01 July 2019 - 30 June 2020) has been uploaded on the table below for participating Teams to access.

 Are there any rules of the Swimathon?